Kenneth Land: Research

+Methodological contributions

+Beyond his substantive research, Land has contributed to the development and diffusion of quantitative methods in sociology.
+His 1969 chapter "Principles of Path Analysis", published in the inaugural volume of Sociological Methodology, was an early and widely cited treatment that helped introduce path analysis and causal modeling to sociologists.

+With Daniel S. Nagin, Land co-authored "Age, Criminal Careers, and Population Heterogeneity" (1993), which specified nonparametric, mixed Poisson model for analyzing individual offending over the life course.
+The approach became a foundation for what is now known as group-based trajectory modeling, a technique used to identify distinct trajectories of behavior within a population.

+With Yang Claire Yang, Land developed and popularized statistical applications of the intrinsic estimator as a means of addressing the identification problem in age period cohort (APC) accounting models, in which age, period, and cohort are linearly dependent.
+Their work, including a 2008 article in the American Journal of Sociology and the 2013 book Age-Period-Cohort Analysis: New Models, Methods, and Empirical Applications, has been applied in demography, epidemiology, and public health.

 Honors and awards

 Land was elected a Fellow of the American Statistical Association 1978, the Sociological Research Association 1981, the American Association for the Advancement of Science 1992, ISQOLS 1997, and the American Society of Criminology 2004.
 His awards include the 1997 Paul F. Lazarsfeld Award from the Methodology Section of the American Sociological Association and ISQOLS' 2003 Distinguished Service Award.
 In 2023, he was invited by the American Sociological Association Retirement Network (ASARN) to deliver the ASARN Life in Sociology Lecture at the American Sociological Association Annual Meeting in Philadelphia, Pennsylvania on August 20, 2023; the title of his Lecture was Once a Sociologist, Always a Sociologist.